GANgsterGAMerOP/Faliactyl/README.md

 <hr>

 # Faliactyl 1 • The best Pterodactyl client area
 Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
-Try out Heliactyl.
+Try out Faliactyl.
 To get started, scroll down and follow the guide

 All features: